developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-0/api/core/EMDKException/index.md

 title: EMDKException
 ---
 The methods of EMDKManager object throws EMDKException when an error occurs.
-    The error could be due to:
-    1. Client application using the API incorrectly
-    2. Or because an unexpected error occurred
+    The error could be due to a Client application using the API incorrectly or because an unexpected error occurred

 **Type** - Java.Lang.Exception